Information about identity theft, the warning signs and taking action.

-This type of fraud involves criminals accessing your personal information and using it to steal your identity.
-In other words, they could pretend to be you in order to open bank accounts, get credit cards, loans, and mortgages or to claim benefits.
-They could even take over your existing accounts and change the addresses.
+They could then pretend to to open bank accounts, get credit cards, loans and mortgages or to claim benefits.
+They could even take over someone's accounts and change the address.

-- Search through your rubbish to find bills or bank statements.
+- They search through rubbish to find bills or bank statements

-- Target flats where shared mail boxes make theft easier.
+- They target flats where shared mail boxes make theft easier

-- Bribe or rob postal workers or purchase the information from other criminals.
+- They bribe or rob postal workers or purchase the information from other criminals

 There are a number of steps you can take to avoid falling victim to identity theft:

-- Be wary if cash machines look as though they’ve been tampered with.
-Your cards could be skimmed and cloned.
+- Cash machines may have been tampered with.
+Your cards could be skimmed and cloned

-- When throwing out documents which contain personal information, such as bank statements and utility bills always try to shred them so that nobody could read your personal details.
+- When throwing out documents which contain personal information try to shred them so that nobody could read your personal details

-- Always check your bank and credit card statements and immediately report any transactions you don’t recognise, even small amounts.
+- Always check your bank and credit card statements.
+Report any transactions you don’t recognise, even small amounts

-- Formally close all accounts you no longer need.
+- Close all accounts you no longer need

-- Move your mail when moving home by arranging with the post office to forward your mail to your new address.
-It’s important that you notify all relevant organisations of your change of address.
+- Move your mail when moving home by arranging with the post office to forward your mail to your new address

-If you have any worries at all and you think that you might be a victim of identity theft, don’t delay:
+If you think you might be a victim of identity theft, don’t delay: